Best shoe racks of 2022

-Best cheap shoe rack: Fiducial Home 8 Tiers Shoe Rack
+Best budget: Fiducial Home 8 Tiers Shoe Rack

 This 58.6-inch high, 18-inch long, and 12-inch wide vertical shoe rack slides easily into closets, small rooms, garages—basically anywhere you need storage.
 And you don’t have to stop at shoes: The strengthened corner connectors mean it can support heavy objects, so maybe throw in a plant or sculpture to add some flash to your footwear collection.

 Q: How deep should a shoe rack be?